High School Course Planning: Think Rubber Band + Long-Term Plan

 1. STEM Majors

-Engineering: Prioritize AP Calculus, AP Chemistry, AP Physics, and Computer Science.
+Engineering: Prioritize AP Calculus, AP Chemistry, AP Physics, and computer science.

 2. Business Majors